sekl/bolt-rssaggregator/readme.md

 Instructions
 =======================

-1. Download the extension and extract it into your app/extensions folder.
+1. Download the extension and place it into your app/extensions folder as app/extensions/RSSAggregator

 2. Activate it in your app/config/config.yml by adding RSSAggregator to the `enabled_extensions` option.
 Example: `enabled_extensions: [ RSSAggregator, your_other_extensions... ]`